How to Manually Input Amazon Seller FBA Data to QuickBooks Online

 Other people, myself included, would like a breakdown of every single fee that goes into the Amazon FBA system.
 Why?
 Well, I want to know each individual fee that went into order handling and picking and packing fees.
 The reason why I'm curious about this is that I want to make better decisions regarding products.

-Generally speaking, though, I kind of prefer a middle of the road approach.
+Generally speaking, though, I kind of prefer the middle-of-the-road approach.
 Accordingly, at the minimum, I track the following information:

 Amazon FBA, of course, covers handling, picking out a product and packing it, referral fees, and weight handling of each sale.